Slookeur/atomes-manual/README.md

   <a href="https://www.ipcms.fr/"><img width="100" src="https://www.ipcms.fr/wp-content/uploads/2020/09/cropped-dessin_logo_IPCMS_couleur_vectoriel_r%C3%A9%C3%A9quilibr%C3%A9-2.png" alt="IPCMS logo" align="center"></a>
 </p>

-# This is repository contains the LaTeX sources of the documentation of the Atomes program
+# This is repository contains the LaTeX sources for the documentation of the Atomes program

 [Atomes][atomes] is a Free (Open Source) software !